freedomofpress/encryption-works/encryption_works.md

 > My encryption key was posted at both sites, so Snowden was able to find it easily, and the key was digitally signed by people who were well-known in the privacy world (pioneering blogger Cory Doctorow and free software champion Richard Stallman, for instance); this meant those people had digitally vouched, in a way that was incredibly difficult to forge, that the key really belonged to me and not to, say, some NSA trickster.
 In other words, Snowden didn’t need to worry about the key being a fake.
 Poitras was a founding board member of the FPF, so he assumed I would have her key, and he was right.

 Keep in mind there are some legitimate criticisms and limitations to the web of trust as well.
 As Tor's Mike Perry [has explained](https://lists.torproject.org/pipermail/tor-talk/2013-September/030235.html), there are some occasions when you won't want someone to sign your key, since doing so implies a relationship between the two keys and, by extension, the two people.
-The web of trust leaks this type of data, it also has a single point of failure, and does not scale well for large populations.
+The web of trust leaks this type of data, it also has some points of failure, and does not scale well to large populations.

 On the other hand, signatures can lend trustworthiness in some situations — if I were a whistleblower looking for Glenn Greenwald's correct key, I'd trust the one signed by his colleagues more than any others.